Livingston Mall

+Livingston Mall was a two-level shopping mall located in Livingston, in the U.S. state of New Jersey.
+The mall has a gross leasable area of 968,820 sqft.
+Located near the Passaic River close to neighboring Morris County, it serves customers from Essex, Morris and Union counties.
+The mall is anchored by Macy's and Barnes & Noble.

 History

-Livingston Mall was planned in the late 1960s and opened for business in stages starting with Bamberger's in 1971, followed by the mall proper itself in 1972 along with additional anchor stores, Sears, M. Epstein, and Hahne & Company in 1972.
-The mall benefited from the migration of population in Northern New Jersey to suburban and exurban areas, and the exodus of shoppers and stores from downtown Newark, once Northern New Jersey's premiere shopping mecca that was in serious decline since the July 1967 race riots.
+Livingston Mall was planned in the late 1960s and opened for business in stages starting with Bamberger's in 1971, followed by the mall proper itself in 1972 with additional anchor stores Sears and Hahne & Company.
+The mall benefited from the migration of population in Northern New Jersey to suburban and exurban areas, and the exodus of shoppers and stores from downtown Newark, once Northern New Jersey's premiere shopping destination, but that had been in serious decline since the July 1967 race riots.
 Both Bamberger's and Hahne & Co. had massive flagship stores in downtown Newark at the time of the mall opening.
 Sears also had a store on Elizabeth Avenue in Newark's once popular South Ward.

 In 1986, the Bamberger's store transformed into Macy's.
-In 1985, Hahne's gave way to Lord & Taylor when its parent company, which owned both banners, decided to retire the Hahne's brand.
 Around this time the M. Epstein store was converted to an annex for Macy's.

+In 1989, Hahne's gave way to Lord & Taylor when its parent company, which owned both banners, decided to retire the Hahne's brand.

+Decline and Redevelopment

-The early 2020's saw multiple classic chain anchors retreat from brick and mortar after being disrupted by digital retailers in recent years.
-On February 6, 2020, it was announced that Sears will shutter.
-On August 27, 2020, it was announced that retailer Lord & Taylor would close its location at the mall.
+The dawn of the early 2020s saw several traditional department store retailers update their brick-and-mortar formats after being encroached upon to a degree by several digital retailers in addition to the COVID-19 pandemic.
+On February 6, 2020, it was announced Sears would shutter as part of an ongoing decision to eliminate its traditional brick-and-mortar format.
+On August 20, 2020, it was announced that Lord & Taylor would also be closing 24 stores nationwide as a direct result of the COVID-19 pandemic.

+In June 7 2025 The Lord and Taylor will be demolished for 21 Skyscrapers.

+In October 8 2025 the Sears will be demolished for a Target store.